kakrusch/docana-project-luka/README.md

                - different cosine similarity in each subreddit
                - overall very low across subreddit similarity
                - very negative in Askreddit but positive in all others

-         - the standard spellings "okay", "ok" and "Ok" are semantically similar a
+         - O.K.:
+             - consistently most negative (except in TIFU)
     - cosine similarity distributions in TIFU and AskReddit most similar - consistent with having the most similar uses
+    - league of legends uses ok-variations differently to others (eg. more negative sentiment overall)- consistent with having the most different topic

 - wordsense - lesk